Is Southern Copper a Buffett Stock?

 As the world's third-richest person and most celebrated investor, Warren Buffett attracts a lot of attention.
 Thousands try to glean what they can from his thinking processes and track his investments.

-While we can't know for sure whether Buffett is about to buy Southern Copper (NAS: SCCO) -- he hasn't specifically mentioned anything about it to me -- we can discover whether it's the sort of stock that might interest him.
-Answering that question could also inform whether it's a stock that should interest us.
+We can't know for sure whether Buffett is about to buy Southern Copper (NYS: SCCO) -- he hasn't specifically mentioned anything about it to me -- but we can discover whether it's the sort of stock that might interest him.
+Answering that question could also reveal whether it's a stock that should interest us.

 Does Southern Copper meet Buffett's standards?

 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.